burnhc/console-battleship/README.md

 Battleship game that can be played in the terminal.
 _Part of the ![Terminal Arcade](https://github.com/kalettuce/terminal-arcade) project._

 I first created Battleship V1 upon my first exposure to computer science.
-I decided to revamp it (Battleship V2) after a few years to compare how my programming style has developed.
+After a few years, I decided to revamp it (Battleship V2) to compare how my programming style has developed.

 Note: The game prompt may appear buggy on Windows CML.

 To run Battleship V2, first navigate to the directory and compile `Battleship.java`, `Ocean.java`, `Move.java`, and `ShipGenerator.java` as follows:
 ```
 cd src
 javac Battleship.java Ocean.java Move.java ShipGenerator.java